 Transparency has been one of my biggest priorities since the day I was sworn in as Pennsylvania’s state treasurer.
 Taxpayers in Pennsylvania should never have to wonder how or where their tax dollars are being spent.
 The Treasury Transparency Portal allows taxpayers to track their tax dollars in real-time.

 Now, users can search for state contracts using the Treasury Transparency Portal.
 With an improved search feature, searching is now easier than ever before.
-Users can also see total contract count by agency and fiscal year.
+Users can also see total contract count by agency and calendar year.

 The Right-to-Know Law (RTKL) requires agencies to upload contracts valued at $5,000 or more, dated on or after July 1, 2008 to the site unless the contract is otherwise privileged.
 While the RTKL entrusts Treasury Department with the responsibility to receive contract information and make it accessible to the public, the obligation to submit contracts and summaries in compliance with the law remains with the agencies.